jusley/seg4105_playground/tut05/README.md

 | Is this the right time?    | The 2-week timeline suggests that it's the right time to address the need for faster and more accessible communication in the cannabis delivery industry. |
 | Are the right people available? | The availability of the project team for the 2-week cycle is not explicitly mentioned in the pitch.
 Further clarification on team availability is needed. |
 | Post the kick-off message  | The kick-off message should provide a clear overview of the problem, the proposed solution, the timeline, and expected outcomes to align the team's focus. |

+### Winning Pitch

+The winning pitch is the "Live Chat Support for Cannabis Delivery Platform."
+The pitch effectively addresses the niche requirement of providing quick and effective communication for customers in the cannabis delivery industry, emphasizing the need for trust and reassurance.
+The proposed solution of a simple live chat feature within a 2-week timeline, along with its various components like pre-defined scripts, chat history, and user rating capability, efficiently targets the identified problem.
+The concise timeline and focused approach make it a strong contender for the winning pitch.